USMNT squad confirmed for 2022 World Cup - Who did, didn't make it?

-The USMNT will head to Qatar in under a week’s time, as the 26 players named in Gregg Berhalter’s 2022 World Cup squad were announced at a special event in New York City on Wednesday.
+The USMNT are in Qatar as the 26 players named in Gregg Berhalter’s 2022 World Cup squad are confirmed.

 [ LIVE: Watch World Cup en Espanol en Peacock ]